scottmf/postgresql-integration-test/README.md

 # postgresql-integration-test

-Wraps <a href='https://github.com/yandex-qatools/postgresql-embedded'>PostgreSQL Embedded by yandex-qatools</a> using Spring Boot
+Wraps <a href='https://github.com/yandex-qatools/postgresql-embedded'>PostgreSQL Embedded by yandex-qatools</a> using <a href='https://github.com/spring-projects/spring-boot'>Spring Boot</a>

 ## To Use